Economically Inactive Trailblazer Project

 Lead Delivery Organisations

-The North East CA is responsible for running and managing the Economic Inactivity Trailblazer programme, which started in March 2025 and will run until March 2026.
+The North East MSA is responsible for running and managing the Economic Inactivity Trailblazer programme, which started in March 2025 and will run until March 2026.

 Following a thorough selection process, Lead Delivery Organisations have been chosen to manage each of the three priorities.